nuccinc/distributed-computing/README.md

   - If BOINC was installed via Docker and one of the quickstart scripts, the container name is `boinc`.
     - Example: `docker exec -it boinc boinccmd --get_state`

-- **Attach to NUCC's Rosetta@home Project (this is done automatically in the quickstart scripts):**
+#### Attach to NUCC's Rosetta@home Project (this is done automatically in the quickstart scripts):

 - Native Windows command: `boinccmd --project_attach http://boinc.bakerlab.org/rosetta/ 2108683_fdd846588bee255b50901b8b678d52ec`
 - Native *NIX command: `boinccmd --attach_project http://boinc.bakerlab.org/rosetta/ 2108683_fdd846588bee255b50901b8b678d52ec`
 - Docker command: `docker exec [container-name] boinccmd --attach_project http://boinc.bakerlab.org/rosetta/ 2108683_fdd846588bee255b50901b8b678d52ec`
   - If you installed via the quickstart scripts, the container name is `boinc`.

-- **Request no more work after current Rosetta@home tasks finish:**
+#### Request no more work after current Rosetta@home tasks finish:
 - This is a "graceful stop" and could take up to 24 hours for workloads to completely stop processing:
-    - Native command: `boinccmd --project http://boinc.bakerlab.org/rosetta/ nomorework`
+  - Command: `boinccmd --project http://boinc.bakerlab.org/rosetta/ nomorework`
-    - Docker command: `docker exec boinc boinccmd --project http://boinc.bakerlab.org/rosetta/ nomorework`
   - Later, you can substitue `nomorework` with `allowmorework` to start pulling tasks again

-- **Suspend all tasks for the Rosetta@home project:**
+#### Suspend all tasks for the Rosetta@home project:

-  - Native command: `boinccmd --project http://boinc.bakerlab.org/rosetta/ suspend`
+- Command: `boinccmd --project http://boinc.bakerlab.org/rosetta/ suspend`

-  - Docker command: `docker exec boinc boinccmd --project http://boinc.bakerlab.org/rosetta/ suspend`
-- **Resume all tasks for the Rosetta@home project:**
+#### Resume all tasks for the Rosetta@home project:
-  - Native command: `boinccmd --project http://boinc.bakerlab.org/rosetta/ resume`
+- Command: `boinccmd --project http://boinc.bakerlab.org/rosetta/ resume`

-  - Docker command: `docker exec boinc boinccmd --project http://boinc.bakerlab.org/rosetta/ resume`
-- **Stop or Start the BOINC Docker container***:
+#### Stop or Start the BOINC Docker container:

 - `docker stop boinc` and `docker start boinc`
   - This is not recommended, as your current tasks will be abandoned.
   - Best practices would be as follows:
     - `docker exec boinc boinccmd --project http://boinc.bakerlab.org/rosetta/ suspend`